 - The qualification LFHom indicates a doctor who may use homeopathy in a limited way for minor ailments.

 Acupuncture originated in China, probably more than 4,000 years ago.
-The profession has robust self-regulation by the British Acupuncture Council and this has been acknowledged by Parliament.
+The profession has robust self-regulation by the British Acupuncture Council and other organisations and this has been acknowledged by Parliament; however, there is as yet no statutory regulation.
+Practitioners who practise within the NHS as doctors, nurses and physiotherapists are regulated via their professional bodies.
 The house of Lords Select Committee on Science and Technology defined acupuncture as follows:

 - Headache: acupuncture could be a valuable non-pharmacological tool in patients with frequent episodic or chronic tension-type headaches.